abitwitch/whackberry/README.md

    6. Select "Add account or hardware wallet" then "Import account"
    7. Enter the private key for Etherium ETH.
    8. You can use the "Send" button to send to any address.
 Start with a small amount to make sure everything is working.

+## Case
+There is a 3D printable case included in this repository to help manage the cables and protect the devices.

+## Future work
+- setup HID to act as a security key
+- fix tempermental QTpy